 Thank you for your interest in Al Cinamon's driving classes.

 He teaches the New York State DMV approved Point and Insurance Reduction program at Rivera's Driving School in the Bronx.
-He is a Chief Instructor for the Empire Safety Council.

 He teaches the Pre-Licensing Class that is mandated by the New York State Department of Motor Vehicles at Rivera's Driving School in the Bronx.